-For the above reasons, 1 mg $\Sigma 8$ EFSA PAHs kg-1 is defined as new limit value for EBC-Feed, EBC-Urban and EBC-ConsumerMaterials.
-To improve the safety of EBC-Agro and EBC-AgroOrganic, the 1 mg $\Sigma 8$ EFSA PAHs kg-1 there applies as an additional limit to the existing limit values defined for the $\Sigma 16$ EPA PAHs kg-1.
-For EBC-BasicMaterials a limit value of 4 mg $\Sigma 8$ EFSA PAHs kg-1 is defined.
-The $\Sigma 16$ EPA-PAH needs to be declared for all certification classes, except for EBC-BasicMaterials.
-The EU-REACH regulation's list of eight carcinogenic PAHs has two substances that differ from the 8 EFSA and the 16 EPA compounds2.
-To comply with the EU-REACH regulations, the EBC includes from 2022 onwards these two additional PAHs into its analytical program and controls that neither benzo[e]pyrene nor benzo[j]fluoranthene is contained at higher concentrations than 1 mg kg-1 for all application classes.
+To maximize safety of EBC-FeedPlus, EBC-Agro, and EBC-AgroOrganic, the 1 mg $\Sigma$ 8 EFSA PAHs kg-1 and the 6 mg $\Sigma$ 16 EPA PAHs kg-1 provided by the EU fertilizer product regulation apply concurrently.
+For EBC-BasicMaterials a limit value of 4 mg $\Sigma$ 8 EFSA PAHs kg-1 is defined.
+The EU-REACH regulation's list of eight carcinogenic PAHs has two substances that differ from the 8 EFSA and the 16 EPA compounds.
+To comply with the EU-REACH regulations, the EBC includes these two additional PAHs into its analytical program and controls that neither benzo[e]pyrene nor benzo[j]fluoranthene is contained at higher concentrations than 1 mg kg-1 for all application classes.